Kong/docs.konghq.com/app/konnect/index.md

 * Providing a real-time, centralized view of all your services.
 Monitor golden signals such as error rate and latency for each service and route to gain deep insights into your API products.

+* Control which geographic region the universal API control plane is operated in.
+The US and EU regions are currently supported.
+This allows you to operate {{site.konnect_short_name}} in a similar geographic region to your end-users, as well as ensure data privacy and regulatory compliance.

 {:.note}
 > This documentation is for the {{site.konnect_short_name}} environment at